nonkiru/nonkiru.art/public/blog/a_silly_day_with_a_friend.md

 ![A photograph of a painting.
 It's of a person with cat ears, wearing a big wizard hat.](/assets/img/blog/ladetisk3.webp)

-*(We ran out of icecube water, so this is a lot of very heavy arcylic that I'm not super confident with.
+*(We ran out of icecube water, so this is a lot of very heavy acrylic that I'm not super confident with.
 <br>I also didn't want to waste too much of her paints...)*

 It's not perfect, but I'm happy with how both paintings ended up.